Singular homology of roots of unity: Hurewicz theorem in dimension for closure spaces

 Since $f$ is a singular $1$-simplex, and $C_1(X)$ is the free abelian group generated by the singular $1$-simplices, the above equality together with $n_i=\pm 1$ implies $\tau_{ij}$ must form cancelling pairs, all except one which equals $f$.
 Glue together all the simplices that are the domains of $\sigma_i$'s, $|\Delta^2_i|$, by identifying cancelling pairs of edges and preserving orientations to get a $\Delta$-complex $K$.
 As $\Delta$-complexes are CW complexes, the closure operator for $K$ is topological by \cref{prop:limits_and_colimits_of_closure_spaces} and this is the same topological closure we would have if we had glued the $2$-simplices to get $K$ in $\cat{Top}$.

 The maps $\sigma_i$ fit together to give a map $\sigma:K\to X$ (\cref{theorem:pasting_lemma_for_closure_spaces}).
-Deform $\sigma$, staying fixed staying fixed on the edge corresponding to the domain of $f$ so that each vertex of $K$ maps to $x_0$.
+Deform $\sigma$, staying fixed on the edge corresponding to the domain of $f$ so that each vertex of $K$ maps to $x_0$.
 This can be done by considering paths from images of the vertices of $K$ to $x_0$ in $X$.
 Sliding along these paths defines a homotopy on the $0$-skeleton of $K$ and the edge corresponding to the domain of $f$.
-Apply the homotopy extension property in \cref{lemma:hep} to extend this homotopy to all of $K$.
+Apply the homotopy extension property in \cref{lemma:hep} to extend this homotopy to all of $K$, which is possible since $K$ and its $0$-skeleton are a pair of topological Hausdorff spaces.
 Restricting $\sigma$ to the simplices $\Delta^2_i$, we have a new chain $\sum_i n_i\sigma_i$ with boundary equal to $f$ and with all $\tau_{ij}$'s now being loops at $x_0$ after the deformation of $\sigma$.

 Since $\pi_1(X)_{\text{ab}}$ is abelian, we can write $[f]=\sum_{i,j}(-1)^jn_i[\tau_{ij}]$.
 Since we have $\partial\sigma_i=\tau_{i0}-\tau_{i1}+\tau_{i2}$ and $h$ is a homomorphism, we have $[\partial\sigma_i]=[\tau_{i0}]-[\tau_{i1}]+[\tau_{i2}]$ and therefore $[f]=\sum_in_i[\partial \sigma_i]$.
 Since each $\sigma_i$ gives a nullhomotopy of the composed loop $\tau_{i0}-\tau_{i1}+\tau_{i2}$, it follows that $[f]=0$ in $\pi_1(X)_{\text{ab}}$. \end{proof}